Archdiocese of New Orleans: History

+Founding (1718-1799)

 The Catholic Church has had a presence in New Orleans since before the founding of the city by the French in 1718.
 Missionaries served the French military outposts and worked among the native peoples.
 The area was then under the jurisdiction of the Bishop of Quebec.
-In 1721 Fr.
-Francis-Xavier de Charlevoix, S.J., made a tour of New France from the Lakes to the Mississippi, and visiting New Orleans, he describes "a little village of about one hundred cabins dotted here and there, a large wooden warehouse in which I said Mass, a chapel in course of construction and two storehouses".
+In 1721, the Jesuit priest Pierre François Xavier de Charlevoix toured the French colony of New France from the Great Lakes to the mouth of the Mississippi River.
+He described New Orleans as "a little village of about one hundred cabins dotted here and there, a large wooden warehouse in which I said Mass, a chapel in course of construction and two storehouses".

-In 1722 the Capuchins were assigned ecclesiastical responsibility for the Lower Mississippi Valley, while the Jesuits maintained a mission, based in New Orleans, to serve the indigenous peoples.
-The Jesuit vicar-general returned to France to recruit priests and also persuaded the Ursulines of Rouen to assume charge of a hospital and school.
-The royal patent authorizing the Ursulines to found a convent in Louisiana was issued September 18, 1726.
-Ten religious from various cities sailed from Hennebont on January 12, 1727, and reached New Orleans on August 6th.
-As the convent was not ready, the governor gave up his residence to them.
+In 1722, the Vatican assigned the Capuchins ecclesiastical responsibility for the Lower Mississippi Valley, while the Jesuits maintained a mission, based in New Orleans, to serve the indigenous peoples.
+That same year, the first Catholic church was built in New Orleans, but was soon destroyed by a hurricane.

+The Jesuit vicar-general returned to France to recruit priests and also persuaded the Ursulines of Rouen, France, to assume charge of a hospital and school in New Orleans.
+The French crown issued a royal patent authorizing the Ursulines to found a convent in Louisiana was issued September 18, 1726.
+Ten religious from various cities sailed from Hennebont in France in January 1727, and reached New Orleans on August 6th.
 They opened a hospital for the care of the sick and a school for poor children.
+A second church, St. Louis, was opened in New Orleans that year.